sait-wbdv/sample-code/frontend/svg/README.md

 - `preserveAspectRatio` can be set to `none` if you don't want the browser to respect the aspect ratio set by the `viewBox`.
 Otherwise, the browser will try its best to not violate the aspect ratio.
 - `width` and `height` attributes set an optional default size for the `svg` that can be overridden with CSS.
 - `svg` is its own specification with its own style properties.
 Although you can style them with CSS, you need to use the proper `svg` properties.
 For example, use `fill` instead of `background-color`.
+- A lower precision will result in a smaller file size but very low values might affect the detail of your designs.

 ---